jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

 As such, if you write an empty cell without formatting it is ignored::

-    worksheet:write("A1", None, format) -- write_blank()
+    worksheet:write("A1", nil, format) -- write_blank()
-    worksheet:write("A2", None)         -- Ignored
+    worksheet:write("A2", nil)         -- Ignored

-This seemingly uninteresting fact means that you can write arrays of data without special treatment for ``None`` or empty string values.
+This seemingly uninteresting fact means that you can write tables of data without special treatment for ``nil`` or empty string values.

 As shown above, both row-column and A1 style notation are supported.
 See :ref:`cell_notation` for more details.

 worksheet:write_boolean()
 -------------------------